logmatic/logmatic-python/README.md

 # logmatic-python
 Python helpers to send logs to Logmatic.io.

-It mainly contain a proper JSON formatter and a socket handler that streams logs to Logmatic.io.
+It mainly contains a proper JSON formatter and a socket handler that streams logs directly to Logmatic.io - so no need to use a log shipper if you don't wan't to.

 # Usage